• Skip to primary navigation

 Patent application aside, the KidRunner didn’t get a deal, primarily because their were no sales.
 A word to the novice inventor: Having a good design and a great patent don’t get you very far.
 The business folks want to see sales and revenue.

-Filed Under: author, Patents Tagged With: KidRunner, patent, shark tank, Will Warne
+Filed Under: Author, Patents Tagged With: KidRunner, patent, shark tank, Will Warne

 Primary Sidebar